asirupa/calculator/README.md

 Once, the node modules are installed,

-- move to the folder that contains the source code
 - run "node server.js"
 - Then, load http://localhost:8080/index.html in the browser to use the application.

 Running the unit tests
 =========

-- move to the folder that contains the source code
 - open jasmine-standalone-2.0.1/SpecRunner.html in any browser

 Jasmine Tests